ArkEcosystemArchive/ruby-crypto/README.md

     $ gem install arkecosystem-crypto

+## Documentation

+Have a look at the [official documentation](https://docs.ark.io/v1.0/docs/cryptography-ruby) for advanced examples and features.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, copy and edit the contents of the `.env.example` file into a file called `.env`.
 This file represents your network and account details.
 You can then run the tests using `rake spec`.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.